Division of Cook: History

-Cook was created in 1969, mostly out of the Liberal-leaning areas of neighbouring Hughes.
-It was thus a natural choice for that seat's one-term Liberal member, Don Dobie, to transfer after the creation of Cook erased his majority in Hughes.
+Cook was created in 1969, mostly out of the Liberal-leaning areas of the neighbouring Division of Hughes.
+It was a natural choice for that seat's one-term Liberal member, Don Dobie, to transfer after the creation of Cook erased his majority in Hughes.
 The division was originally named in honour of James Cook, who mapped the east coast of Australia in 1770.
 In 2006, the Australian Electoral Commission's Redistribution Committee for New South Wales proposed that the division be jointly named for Joseph Cook, Prime Minister of Australia from 1913 to 1914, but this did not eventuate at the time.
-In 2024, the namesake was finally altered to be joint between both men, to give recognition to Joseph Cook and have a division named after him like other former Prime Ministers.
+In 2024, the namesake was officially expanded to include Joseph Cook, granting recognition to him alongside other former Prime Ministers who have divisions named in their honour.

 For most of the first quarter-century of its existence, Cook was a marginal to fairly safe Liberal seat; it has been in Liberal hands for all but two terms.
 The Liberal majority ballooned with the party's national landslide victory at the 1996 general election, and since then Cook has been a "blue ribbon" safe seat for the Liberal Party.
-As of the 2019 federal election, it is the safest metropolitan Coalition seat, with a 19-point swing needed for Labor to win it.